Which bank account can you recommend in Canada?

 In the online banking app, you select “e-transfer” and, in addition to the amount, also set a password that only the sender and recipient know.
 The recipient receives an e-mail notification and with the password they deposit the amount right into their account.
 Super fast and all done within 5 minutes.

-Do I have to choose one of these "Big Five" banks?
+Do I have to use one of these "Big Five" banks?

-There are also online banks in Canada with which you can do everything online.
-My two personal favorites that I use myself and I am very satisfied are Simplii and Tangerine.
+There are some alternative banks in Canada with which you can do everything online.
+My personal favorites that I use myself.
+I am very satisfied and feel my money is safe, because they are owned by the major banks:

 Yay, the first Canadian credit card!

-If you plan to immigrate to Canada or at least want to stay a little longer, the credit card is a good way to build a credit history.
-A credit history is important if you want to finance something, e.g. car or house.
+If you plan to immigrate to Canada, or even just stay a little longer, then a credit card is a great way to start building your credit history.
+This is especially important if you eventually want to finance a car, buy a house, or take out a loan.
+In Canada, your credit history plays a key role in how lenders assess your financial trustworthiness.

 What very few travellers know!
 And I learned the hard way.